trellisconnect/trellis-autofill-sdk-docs/README.md

 You can enable test mode by adding `?t=1` to the URL of the page where you're including Autofill.
 This will allow you to sign in with the `Trellis Demo` issuer and use the demo account for testing.

+### Disable Sticky State

+If you'd like to disable sticky state without using test mode, you can add `?features=nostickystate` to the URL of the page where you're including Autofill.

 ## Configuration Options

 | Option      | Description                                                                           |